PlantPorridge/RPCConsultingTest/README.md

 ## What I would do with more time

- - Setup WebAPI to get and put results.
+ - Setup a WebAPI to get and put results.
- - Add Paging incase there are lots of results.
+ - Add paging in case there are lots of results.
  - Implement unit and integration tests.
  - Implement locale to format dates and currencies based on the user.